Français à venir

 He played a significant role on the CAP’s Committee to Encourage Women in Physics over a period of almost 20 years and received a Special Merit Award from the CAP in recognition of exceptional contributions to the management of the Association in 2003.

-The deadline for the 2020 applications is March 31, 2020 (extended to April 6th).
+Scholarship applications will open on Feb.
+1, 2021 (now Mar.24) with a deadline of May 15, 2021.
 Only CAP Graduate Student members are eligible (see criteria by clicking green box below).
 Applications can be submitted by logging into member services.

 Please help establish a Svensson Endowment Fund